holderbp/lecture_notes/README.md

 ```
 > pdftk 06_equipotential-capacitance.pdf cat 1 output junk.pdf && convert -density 200 junk.pdf junk.png
 ```
-3. Open a new ChatGPT window and use the following prompt with the attached `junk.png` file:
+3. Open a new ChatGPT chat instance and use the following prompt with the attached `junk.png` file:
 ```
 Please transcribe the text from the uploaded image into plain text, including LaTeX for the mathematical content.
 The equations should be formatted as raw LaTeX code, suitable for copying and pasting directly into a Markdown or LaTeX document.
 Place it in a "markdown" style code window for copying.